AlemDevCo/UGC/index.md

 - Texturing Software (*This is optional as you can use the tools in Blender but here are some other popular alternatives:* Software 1, etc.)
 - Image Editing Software (Software 1, etc.)
 #### **Getting started**
 Start off by getting a new and original idea.
-Copying something that has already been made might get you banned.
-Plus, people like original content.

-Once you have an idea to work off with, I suggest getting some references of other items without copying them.
+Once you have an idea to work off with, I suggest getting some references of other items (not totally copying them lol).
 Import them in your 3D software